 For the first few days, pack a bar of soap, toothbrush and toothpaste, and a washcloth.
-If you have a particular type or brand of toiletry that you like to use, you may want to bring it with you.
+If you have a particular type of toiletry that you like to use, you may want to bring it with you.
+Also bring a roll of toilet paper and packets of tissues.